Capital Left

 Extracted capital but property operates at monthly loss.
 NOT Infinite Return — warning sign.

-Near-perfect capital recovery.
-Small buffer essentially covers closing-cost rounding.
+High capital recovery under assumptions.
+Small buffer covers closing-cost rounding.

 Inputs & Outputs — Field Reference